passlock-dev/passkeys/README.md

 }
 ```

-### 5b.
-Authenticate a user in your backend
+#### Verify the passkey on your backend

-Almost identical to 4b, just exchange the token for a Passlock user, then lookup your own user entity using the Passlock userId:
+Just exchange the token for a Passlock user, then lookup your own user entity using the Passlock userId:

 ```typescript
 // Express.js